Ilja Dragunov

+Ilja Rukober (Илья́ Руко́бер; born 10 October 1993), known by his ring name Ilja Dragunov (Илья Драгунов) is a Russian and German professional wrestler.
+He is signed to WWE, where he performs on the SmackDown brand and is the current WWE United States Champion in his first reign.
+He formerly competed on the NXT UK and NXT brands, where he won each brand's main title: the NXT United Kingdom Championship and the NXT Championship.
+He is the first non-kayfabe Russian-born male wrestler to compete and win a championship in the WWE.

+Before signing with WWE, Rukober competed on the European independent circuit and is also known for his time with Westside Xtreme Wrestling (wXw), where he is a former Unified World Wrestling Champion, three-time wXw World Tag Team Champion and two-time wXw Shotgun Champion.
+He is also best known for his inter-promotional rivalry with Walter, which spans from wXw, when, notably, Dragunov won the 2017 16 Carat Gold tournament and the Unified World Wrestling Championship against him the next year, to the NXT UK and NXT brands, when Dragunov and Walter had two Wrestling Observer Newsletter rated five-plus-star matches for the NXT United Kingdom Championship, the second of which Dragunov won at NXT TakeOver 36.

 Early life

-Rukober was born in Moscow, Russia and migrated to Germany with his mother when he was five years old.
-Neither he nor his mother could speak the German language.
-Prior to entering wrestling, Rukober worked various jobs from a young age to help provide for his family, including working at a pizza parlor and gas station.
+Ilya Rukober was born in Moscow, Russia, and migrated to Berlin, Germany with his mother when he was five years old.
+During this move, neither he nor his mother could speak the German language.
+He is a naturalized German citizen.
+Prior to entering wrestling, Rukober worked various jobs from a young age to help provide for his family, including working at a pizza parlor and a gas station.

 Professional wrestling career

 Early career (2012–2018)

 Rukober started his professional wrestling training at the German Wrestling Federation (GWF) training school under veterans Axel Tischer (who wrestled for WWE under the ring name Alexander Wolfe) and Rick Baxxter.
 He made his in-ring debut in 2012.
-A year later, he became a regular with wXw and would remain there until getting signed by WWE.
+A year later, he became a regular with wXw and would remain there until signing with WWE.